• Home

 Eligibility requirements:

-2. Be a citizen, national or legal permanent resident of the United States (citizens of the Republic of the Marshall Islands, Federated States of Micronesia and the Republic of Palau are also eligible to apply)
+2. Be a citizen, national, or legal permanent resident of the United States.
+Citizens of the Republic of the Marshall Islands, Federated States of Micronesia, and the Republic of Palau are also eligible

-4. Have a minimum cumulative GPA of 2.7 on a 4.0 scale (unweighted) or have earned a GED
+4. Have a minimum cumulative GPA of 2.7 on a 4.0 scale (unweighted), or equivalent, or have earned a GED

 Eligibility requirements:

-• Students who already have a bachelor’s degree are NOT eligible to apply.
+4. Students who already hold a bachelor’s degree are not eligible

-3. The Ke Ali’i Pauahi Foundation, Scholarships for Public Applicants
+3. Ke Ali’i Pauahi Foundation Scholarships for Public Applicants

-The Ke Ali’i Pauahi Foundation is a nonprofit corporation whose mission is to “develop new and diverse sources of income to support the ever-increasing educational needs and goals of people of Hawaiian ancestry.”
-The Pauahi Foundation administers scholarships that have been created by private donors and awards these scholarships supporting college level areas of study, as well as trade and vocational courses.
-Many awards may be determined based on merit, while some include specific criteria such as geographic location, field of study, financial need or grade point averages.
+The Ke Ali’i Pauahi Foundation is a nonprofit corporation whose mission is to develop new and diverse sources of income to support the ever-increasing educational needs and goals of people of Hawaiian ancestry.
+The Foundation administers over 200 scholarships created by private donors, supporting college-level areas of study as well as trade and vocational courses.

 Eligibility requirements: